-3 Network Problems That Affect the Cloud App End-User Experience by Christine Cignoli October 23, 2017
+3 Network Problems That Affect the Cloud App End-User Experience

 When you're using the cloud, the network is a crucial part of every application.
 There isn't anything local; all access is over either the public internet or a direct connection to the cloud.
 While the cloud provider can ensure adequate resources for performance on their backend, they have no control over the rest of the application delivery path, let alone how poor network performance impacts end-user experience.
 To understand that, you need to use network monitoring software and keep an eye out for these three big network problems that can negatively affect cloud application users.

 If it takes a long time for data packets to get from the user's device to the application server in the cloud, the user will perceive delays and slowness in application performance.
 Sometimes latency is due simply to the distance the data is traveling, and you might be able to improve performance by asking the cloud app vendor to switch you to a server or data center in a different region closer to the users.

 Latency can also be due to networks that are very busy.
 This often happens when you're using the public internet to connect to the application, which is where MPLS and SD-WAN network considerations come in.
 If the latency is due to delays on your internal network, you need to check why the network is so busy—you may need to block users from non-work-related sites.